Global Risk and Safety FAQs

 What if I submitted a request, but something in my itinerary changes?

 Please notify us at email@example.com as soon as possible.
 More action may need to be taken depending on the circumstances.
-If it is a location that is a higher category than your original request, you may be required to fill out another form or provide supplementary content.
+If your updated itinerary includes travel to a location that is designated as higher risk than your original request, you may be required to fill out another form or provide supplementary content.

 Do I need to submit a Restricted Regions request for vacation/personal travel?

 Yes!
-No matter the amount of time spent in a Restricted Region, if it is for any UT-affiliated purposes, approval MUST be obtained from the IOC.
+No matter the amount of time spent in a Restricted Region, if it is for any university affiliated purposes, approval MUST be obtained from the IOC.
+The only exception is if you will be landing in an airport in a Restricted Region for transit purposes only (i.e., you will not physically leave the airport).

 What if I am traveling as part of a student organization?

-How long do my answers need to be to the questions on the form?
+How long do my answers need to be on the form?

-There is no minimum or maximum word count, but please be thorough in your responses so we can have as much information as possible, and to show that you have done your due diligence through research.
+There is no minimum or maximum word count.
+Be thorough in your responses so we have as much information as possible to assess the request, and to show you have done your due diligence and researched sufficiently.

 What determines which locations are on the Restricted Regions list?